birjj/blog/2022-06-09-analytics-cookie-compliance/index.md

 We'll be focusing our efforts on the cookie law since the consent required by GDPR can be largely skirted around by anonymizing data properly.

 Two common misconceptions of the cookie law are that 1) it only applies to data stored in cookies, and 2) that it only applies to personal data.
-As put in Article 5(3) of the ePrivacy Directive, _"[...] the storing of information, or the gaining of access to information already stored, in the terminal equipment of a subscriber or user is only allowed on condition that the subscriber or user concerned has given his or her consent [...]"_.
+As put in Article 5(3) of the ePrivacy Directive:

+> [...] the storing of information, or the gaining of access to information already stored, in the terminal equipment of a subscriber or user is only allowed on condition that the subscriber or user concerned has given his or her consent [...]

 This covers information stored in cookies, information stored in local storage, and even (as we shall see later) information previously stored on the device by others, such as browser user agents.
 We therefore can't skirt the legislation by simply using other storage mechanisms, despite the unofficial "cookie law" misnomer.
 The directive also doesn't have any exceptions for anonymized data.
 As put by the EU Data Protection Working Party in [a 2014 opinion on anonymization](https://ec.europa.eu/justice/article-29/documentation/opinion-recommendation/files/2014/wp216_en.pdf), *"anonymisation is a technique applied to personal data in order to achieve irreversible de-identification.
 Therefore, the starting assumption is that the personal data must have been collected and processed in compliance with the applicable legislation on the retention of data in an identifiable format."* This means that the simple act of accessing the data in the first place is restricted.

 If we look at [the algorithm used by Fathom](https://usefathom.com/blog/anonymization), we see that it collects the following information for fingerprinting: IP address, user agent, site domain name, and site ID.
 Two of these can be accessed without relying on the user's device: the site domain and the site ID.
 The IP address and user agent, as we'll see below, are explicitly covered by the ePrivacy Directive, and therefore require user consent to access.
 This means that even if we use Fathom analytics, even despite its cookie-free and privacy-friendly design, we'll *still* need a cookie banner to get user consent.